-DMO was initially a procedure to migrate to only SAP HANA database.
+DMO was initially a procedure to migrate to an SAP HANA database only.
 At this time, only the combination of upgrade and migration was possible, since typically the source system was not yet on a software level that is supported by SAP HANA database.
-Meanwhile, DMO allows to migrate to other database types than SAP HANA database (see respective SAP note for details and restrictions).
-And DMO can be used for a pure migration, without changing the SAP software level: "DMO without System Change".
-In addition, it is possible to change not only the database (host), but also the Application Server: "DMO with System Move".
+Now, DMO allows for migration to other database types than SAP HANA database (see respective SAP note for details and restrictions) and DMO can be used for a pure migration, without changing the SAP software level: DMO without System Change.
+In addition, it is possible to change not only the database (host), but also the Application Server: DMO with System Move.

-The technical Unicode Conversion can be part of the DMO procedure, if the target software level is lower than SAP BASIS 7.50.
+The technical unicode conversion can be part of the DMO procedure if the target software level is lower than SAP BASIS 7.50.

-The System Conversion is the transition of an SAP ERP system into an SAP S/4HANA system.
+System Conversion is the transition of an SAP ERP system into an SAP S/4HANA system.
 The Software Update Manager executes the technical conversion of that procedure.

-Customer Transport Integration is described in the standard SUM guide in chapters "Integration of Customer Transports", and "Integrating Customer Transports into the Update Procedure".
-For additional information, see also SAP Note 1759080 - Conditions for SUM including customer transport requests.
+Customer Transport Integration is described in the standard SUM guide in the Integration of Customer Transports and Integrating Customer Transports into the Update Procedure chapters.
+For additional information, see SAP Note 1759080 - Conditions for SUM including customer transport requests.

-|Near-Zero Downtime Maintenance (ABAP)||nZDM (ABAP)||Update/Upgrade||Unrestricted available||1678565|
+|Near-Zero Downtime Maintenance (ABAP)||nZDM (ABAP)||Update/Upgrade & System Conversion||Unrestricted available||1678565|

-|Downtime-optimized DMO||Uptime Migration||Migration||Unrestricted available||2547309|
+|Downtime-optimized DMO||Uptime Migration||Database Migration|

-|Near-Zero Downtime Maintenance (Java)||nZDM Java||Update/Upgrade||Unrestricted available||2638261|
+|Near-Zero Downtime Maintenance (Java)||nZDM Java||Update/Upgrade||Unrestricted available||2847197|